Trinity County, California: Public transportation

-Trinity Transit provides weekday intercity bus service on State Routes 3 and 299, with connecting service in Willow Creek and Redding.
+Trinity Transit provides weekday intercity bus service on State Routes 3 and 299, with connecting service in Willow Creek and the Redding Amtrak station.
 Service is also provided from Weaverville to Lewiston (MWF) and Hayfork (daily).

 Airports

 The county owns five general aviation airports: Trinity Center Airport, Weaverville Airport, Hayfork Airport, Hyampom Airport and Ruth Airport.
+The closest major airport is in Sacramento.

 Crime

 The following table includes the number of incidents reported and the rate per 1,000 persons for each type of offense.